-In some ways, you can be sure that your current revenue forecasting model has paid off and your sales performance software is helping to bring in the deals.
-Most of your team are closing and justly earning their compensation while your territory expansions and resources are a good match for the products brought to market.
+In some ways, you can be sure that your current revenue forecasting model is paying off and your sales performance software is helping to bring in the deals.
+Most of your team are closing their deals and rightly earning their compensation.
+It looks like your sales territories and resources are a good match for the products you take to market.

 2. Moving Average

 This technique looks at underlying data patterns to estimate future values and outcomes.
-Traditionally, these averages are calculated on 3- or 5-month figures, comparing the date sets within these to reach a median and predictive result.
+Traditionally, these averages are calculated on 3- or 5-month figures to predict future sales.

 Is it the model for you?
-This is a popular forecasting method for looking at short-term results within a very limited time-span – possibly gauging a sales reps commission earned over a quarter–but may not be so reliable when stacking up more historical records for scrutiny.
-There could also be good reason to doubt the figures if a fluctuation in the market–such as the current COVID-19 pandemic–is not specifically accounted for.
+This is a popular forecasting method for looking at short-term results within a very limited time span – possibly gauging a sales rep's commission earned over a quarter.
+There could be a good reason to doubt the figures if there’s a significant fluctuation in the market, such as the COVID-19 pandemic, which may make any predictions redundant.

 3. Linear Regression Analytics